Can You Build a House With a USDA Loan?

 To qualify for a USDA construction loan, borrowers must meet standard program requirements:

-• Location: The property must be in a USDA-designated rural area.
+1. Property Location: The property must be in a designated rural area defined by the USDA.

 Manufactured Housing and USDA Construction Loans